Lidocaine (On the skin)

 - Medicine to treat seizures (including phenobarbital, phenytoin, sodium valproate)

 - Nitrate or nitrite medicine (including nitric oxide, nitroglycerin, nitroprusside, nitrous oxide)

 - Other local anesthetics (including articaine, benzocaine, bupivacaine, mepivacaine, prilocaine, procaine, ropivacaine, tetracaine)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart problems, porphyria (enzyme problem), or epilepsy.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart problems, lung or breathing problems, porphyria (enzyme problem), a blood disorder, G6PD, or epilepsy.

-- Do not give lidocaine solution to a child younger than 3 years for teething pain, unless your doctor says it is okay.
+- Do not give lidocaine solution to a child younger than 3 years of age for teething pain, unless your doctor says it is okay.